Welcome to

 CURRENT PROGRESS

-The first strip was completed relatively quickly across the summer of 2020, thanks in no small part to the pandemic, but as Ruth progresses across the circle the area increases in size, hence many more boxes worth of mosaic to build and store away.
-Ruth is very happy with the speed of progress and is now just over 50% of the way through it.
+As you can see in the picture above, Ruth now has the final strip visible on her 6m long workbench.
+The first strip was completed relatively quickly across the summer of 2020, thanks in no small part to the pandemic, but as Ruth progressed across the circle the area obviously increased in size, hence there were many more boxes worth of mosaic to build and store away.
+Ruth is very happy with the speed of progress and is now around 90% of the way through it, but don’t let that fool you – 10% of approx 750000 total mosaic pieces is still a lot of mosaic to lay!

 Mosaic offers a perfect example of artwork that looks ‘easy’ but, in reality, is very difficult to execute to a high standard.
 Ruth explains how she completed a representation of one of the most complex Wells buildings: our beautiful cathedral…